Call-Me-Doc/Goob-lore/Goob Lore/Notable Charaters/Venti.md

 She also is one of the world's best Venti Cosplayers, having gotten 2nd place 17 separate cosplay contests.

 She is also in an extremely hostile rivalry with the [[Ungooliever]] due to their opposite ideologies and positions.
 Has been making progressively more over the top combat robots to defeat them over the years, but these creations have never succeeded.

+Has previously made personal use Goobs modeled after Genshin characters.
+When miHoyo caught wind they partnered to sell copies of these Goobs at exorbitant prices as merch.
+The money from this was used to fund her cosplaying "hobby."